 We are using Real-time MRI to study different types of singing, including Western Classical Soprano and Human Beatboxing performance, to investigate: how human vocal organs are utilized in different performance styles; how this articulation resembles or differs from that of spoken speech; how percussive and linguistic gestures are coordinated; how we perceive whether different signals are musical or linguistic in nature.

 - Michael I. Proctor, Erik Bresch, Dani Byrd, Krishna S. Nayak, Shrikanth S. Narayanan, "Paralinguistic Mechanisms of Production in Human 'Beatboxing:' a Real-time Magnetic Resonance Imaging Study", Journal of the Acoustical Society of America, vol. 133, no. 2, pp. 1043-1054, 2013.
+(This publication has an associated webpage).

 We aim to synthesize fluent speech by simulating the articulatory-to-acoustic relationship in the human vocal tract and copying the dynamics of the vocal-tract shaping from recorded articulatory data.
 We also work on estimating articulatory movements from acoustics, a problem known as acoustic-to-articulatory inversion, with a particular interest in the speaker-independent case.
 A related problem of interest is the development of methods that will enable the parallel analysis and application of multiple types of articulatory data, such as EMA and real-time MRI.